fusioncharts/dev_centre_docs/chart-guide/chart-configurations/loading-external-logo.md

 ## Link Logo to an External URL

-To add an external link to the logo, specify the exterlink using the `logoLink` attribute.
+To add an external link to the logo, specify the external link using the `logoLink` attribute.

 Refer to the code below: